-For the reds, we've chosen the Sharpham Pinot Noir - another team favourite.
-A great example of a cool climate red wine, packed with juicy red berry flavours.
+For the reds, we've chosen the Knightor Carpe Diem- a recent addition and fast becoming a team favourite.
+A great example of an English red wine, packed with juicy red berry flavours, easy drinking and will keep you reaching for more.
 The second red wine, Trevibban Mill Black Ram, is a blend of two lesser known grape varieties but try this one with white chocolate.... bliss!

 So immerse yourself in South West wines from the best producers we've discovered in Devon & Cornwall.
 May more follow!
 Enjoy!